brunogarciagonzalez/lectures-starter-code/module-2/intro-to-sinatra-and-mvc/README.md

 ## We have started to solve our problem:
 - Learning about the Request-Response Cycle
+  - ...
+- Learning about the HTTP protocol
+  - ...
-- Learning about REST
+- Learning about Rack
+  - what is it?
+  - what is "localhost"
+  - what is a port?
   - how does this tie into RR Cycle?

+## Introducing ...
+REST:
+- What is it?
+- how does this tie into RR Cycle?
 - How does CRUD fit into REST?
-- Learning about Rack

 ## Introducing ...
 Sinatra:
 1. Is a Gem